March 2024 - Hidden Talents ABA

 1. Recognize Their Unique Learning Style

 Children with autism often learn differently than their peers.
 They may need more visual aids, repetition, or hands-on experience to grasp a concept.
-Understand your child’s learning style and adapt your safety lessons accordingly.
+Understanding your child’s learning style and adapting your safety lessons accordingly is crucial, Teaching the way they can learn involves tailoring your approach to match their individual needs.
 For instance, if your child responds well to visual cues, use pictures or videos to explain safety rules.

 2. Break Down Lessons into Smaller Parts